Pressurized Water Reactors

 The charge that neutrons lose speed is the nuclear moderator.
-In PWR nuclear reactors water used as a refrigerant also acts as a neutron moderator material.
+In PWR nuclear reactors water used as a coolant also acts as a neutron moderator material.
 Since the mass of hydrogen nuclei found in a water molecule is similar (actually somewhat larger) to the mass of a neutron, neutrons are slowing down as they collide with water molecules.

 The higher the density of water, the greater the power of moderation.
 As water density increases there are more water molecules with which fast neutrons can collide.
 This feature is very important in terms of safety: in case of an increase in the temperature of the moderator (of water), its density decreases, reducing the effect of moderation.
 If they lose moderation they will remain fast and will be more difficult to generate more fission reactions.
 This effect makes PWR reactors very stable.

 - https://www.nrc.gov/reactors/pwrs.html NRC: Pressurized Water Reactors (EN)